-Immunosuppressant for treating inflammatory and autoimmune diseases
+Immunosuppressant for treating T-cell-mediated inflammatory diseases

 T cell proliferation can cause complications with organ transplantation and contribute to autoimmune and inflammatory disease pathology.
 The immunosuppressant market is growing rapidly, and there is ongoing need for therapeutics that demonstrate long-term slowing of disease progression.